Accessing different higher-order modes with nonlinear modal energy transfer under simple realistic tuning of initial conditions: Nonlinear modal energy transfer

-In this subsection, we demonstrate that by using a larger offset, higher-order modes can be excited, leading to beam self-cleaning into a mode previously inaccessible with such simple initial conditions.
-By using a waist of $6\,\micron$ and an offset of $10\,\micron$, beam self-cleaning into mode 4 can be achieved, as shown in the figure~\ref{Mode4_offset_20modes}.
+In this subsection, we demonstrate that by using a larger offset, higher-order modes can be excited, leading to nonlinear modal energy transfer towards a mode previously inaccessible with such simple initial conditions.
+By using a waist of $6\,\micron$ and an offset of $10\,\micron$, nonlinear modal energy transfer towards mode 4 (LP$_{21}$) is achieved, as shown in the figure~\ref{Mode4_offset_20modes}.
 The left panel of this figure illustrates the energy distribution at the fiber entry.
 In this subsection, a fiber length of 50\,cm is considered.
 A larger offset than in the previous subsection is used because the lobes of mode 4 are located farther from the fiber center than those of mode 2.
 As before, targeting a lobe of mode 4 with the input pulse requires an offset greater than the position of the maximum of the lobe.
 This is due to the influence of the fundamental mode as well as mode 2.

 For the simulation, 20 modes were considered because injecting the Gaussian pulse with a higher offset excites a larger number of modes.
 It is therefore necessary to include enough modes to ensure that the energy distribution is accurately represented.
 A simulation with 25 modes was also performed, but no significant differences were observed compared to the 20-mode case, indicating that the latter is a reasonable approximation.
 In the 25-mode simulation, $98.6\,\%$ of the energy was injected into the multimode fiber, compared to $97.9\,\%$ for the 20-mode case.
 The $0.7\,\%$ difference was distributed between modes 22 and 24, which carry too little energy to significantly impact the results.
 Consequently, these higher-order modes can be neglected without compromising the accuracy of the simulation.
+In this case, the fiber length is increased up to $50$ cm.
+This increasing of the fiber length is motivated by energy exchange between mode 4 and mode 7 that are still important after 30\,cm of propagation.

 The left panel shows that, for this offset, the energy is primarily distributed among modes 2 through 9 (see figure~\ref{CI_Modes}.a for mode numbering).
 During propagation, modes 4 and 7 gain energy via inter-modal four-wave mixing.
 Mode 4 quickly becomes the dominant mode, although mode 2 initially carried the most energy.
 Consequently, the transverse profile of the pulse-beam is reshaped to match that of mode 4.
 However, mode 7 retains approximately $24\,\%$ of the initial energy, which leads to fluctuations in the transverse profile during propagation due to interference between modes 4 and 7.